Cleaning Company Software

 Every system we build, the client owns all the code.
 There is no vendor lock-in.
 No proprietary platform you depend on.
 No API that gets deprecated when the vendor decides to change direction.

-We also train you and your team to evolve the system using AI.
-Since December 2025, AI tools have reached the maturity to work reliably alongside people for maintaining and extending software.
-We set up your AI to understand your specific codebase, with failsafe environments, version control, and automated backups, so you can make changes yourself with confidence.
+We train you and your team to evolve the system using AI.
+Since December 2025, AI tools have reached the maturity to work reliably alongside people for maintaining and extending systems.
+We set up your AI to understand your specific codebase, with failsafe environments, version control, and automated backups.

 Own outright vs £20-400/month forever